vejendla/Prince_housing/README.md

 Transformation of lookup data.
 From PDF to CSV to JSON - Done!

-Use this latest uploaded JSON file. (lkpDataV3.json) -- The lkpData.csv file has ben converted to JSON file.
+Use this latest uploaded JSON file. (lkpDataV3.json) -- A section of the pdf file was transformed to CSV.
+-- Then, the csv file has ben transformed to JSON file.
 -- In addition, the JSON file has been modified slightly to remove $ and commas.
 -- This JSON file contains data relevant to Region-4 Mercer, Monmouth and Ocean.
 This is the only region which is applicable to affordable housing project.
 Therefore, only this region is inlcuded in JSON file.